-- cash equal to the lesser of \$50 and the daily conversion value; and - to the extent the daily conversion value exceed \$50, a number of shares of our class A common stock equal to, (1) the difference between the daily conversion value and \$50, divided by (2) the closing sale price of our class A common stock for such day.
+- cash equal to the lesser of \$50 and the daily conversion value; and - to the extent the daily conversion value exceeds \$50, a number of shares of our class A common stock, which we refer to as the "remaining shares," equal to the daily share amount as defined below, subject to our right to deliver cash in lieu of all or a portion of such remaining shares as described below.

+"Daily share amount" means (1) the difference between the daily conversion value and \$50, divided by (2) the closing sale price of our class A common stock for such day.